gangleri/snipmate-nodejs/Readme.md

 # Vim Snippets for Node.js

 Snippets for node.js that conform to stanrad rules.
+The aim is to provide an extensive set of snippets for Node core that conform to the [StandardJs](http://standardjs.com/) rules.

 [![js-standard-style](https://cdn.rawgit.com/feross/standard/master/badge.svg)](https://github.com/feross/standard)